EU AI Act: A First Look at Europe’s AI Regulation

 Important Dates Regarding the EU AI Act

-Let’s briefly review some important dates regarding the development of Europe’s AI regulation and consider the potential future timeline of this proposed regulation.
+Let’s briefly review some important dates regarding the development of Europe’s AI regulation and consider the potential future timeline of this regulation.

 April 2021